tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/07-Stu_Postman/README.md

   > http://api.worldbank.org/v2/country/all/indicator/NY.GDP.MKTP.CD?format=json

 * Coinbase provides price data for cryptocurrencies through their API.
-Use the Coinbase API if you need to get the price of a crypto for any given moment.
+Use the Coinbase API if you need to get the price of a crypto for any given moment, such as `BTC`.

   > https://api.coinbase.com/v2/prices/BTC-USD/buy?format=json